 With so much to see and do, you’ll be busy all day and night on your trip in Bangkok.
 Whether you want to see the sights, feast yourself at the night markets, or indulge in the nightlife, make sure you are staying in the perfect base for your travels!

 Our guide breaks down the best areas to stay in Bangkok.

 If you’re still not sure where to stay in Bangkok, backpackers can’t go wrong with Jam Hostel Bangkok due to its facilities and convenient location.
-Looking for a hotel?
-We love Dang Derm in the Park, and it’s one of the best hotels to party in Bangkok!
+Looking for a hotel and wondering which area to stay in bangkok?
+We love Dang Derm in the Park on Khao San Road, and it’s one of the best hotels to party in Bangkok!